-One day St. Mary was very happy in the temple singing hymns (the teacher can choose a hymn to sing).
-Then all of a sudden the Archangel Gabriel appeared to her.
+One day while St. Mary was at home, all of a sudden, Archangel Gabriel appeared to her.
 He looked beautiful.
 God has sent him with a message to St. Mary.
 St. Mary was surprised for some time, she never expected to see an angel.
 The angel Gabriel then greeted her and said: "I bring good news Mary.
 God has a wonderful plan for you.
 You are going to have a baby - a very special baby.
 His name will be Jesus.
 He will be called Jesus.
 And He will also be a great king".
 Mary said: "But I don't understand how is this going to happen", the angel calmed her and said: "Don't worry God will take care of everything...Nothing is too hard for Him.
 Even Elizabeth your relative, who is an old lady, will soon have a baby.
 No one could believe she would have one.
 Her baby too is part of God's plan".